1145267383/HR_Project/01-Data_Cleaning/README.md

 - Numeric fields, including `Salary`, `YearsAtCompany`, and `DistanceFromHome`, were confirmed to contain only valid numbers without any outliers or inconsistent values.

 ## Conclusion:
 The dataset was thoroughly examined and found to be clean, consistent, and aligned with the designed data model.
 There were no missing values, illogical entries, or repeated values, ensuring data integrity across all tables.
+Also, the datasets were saved in one CSV file `06-All_Data_Employees.csv` for EDA and Visual Dashboard.

 - **Python (pandas, Matplotlib)**: For detailed data Cleaning and visual inspection.